 It’s called “tuition reimbursement,” and some schools work with carriers that can offer it.
 By asking schools about tuition reimbursement, you may be able to choose a better training program at a much more reasonable price.

 At Roadmaster Drivers School, for example, most of our carriers offer tuition reimbursement where they will pay back up to 100% of tuition for qualified graduates.

 How long does it take to get a job after training?

 Once you get your Class A Commercial Driver’s License (CDL A), you don’t want to be stuck wondering, “OK.
 Now what?”

-That’s why you’ll want to ask the school about its CDL Job Placement Department and how long job placement takes.
+That’s why you’ll want to ask the school about its Career Services Department and how long job placement takes.

-To give you an idea of what a good Job Placement Department looks like, Roadmaster’s works with 17 of the nation’s top carriers to help our graduates find a great start in the trucking industry.
-In fact, most Roadmaster students are pre-hired during training!
+To give you an idea of what a good Job Placement Department looks like, Roadmaster works with the nation’s top carriers to help our graduates find a great start in the trucking industry.
+Many Roadmaster students are pre-hired during training!
 That way, they can start their new career right after they graduate.

 It’s not always easy to discern a legitimate CDL training school from a less reputable program when searching online.
 Two schools may seem comparable, but there are a few ways you can tell the difference and avoid choosing the wrong one.